bdanzi/TestBeam2022/README.md

 ```
 where in the last code line:

-- 4 is the run number
+- 4 is the run number of root files converted from binary files (request via [mail](mailto:brunella.danzi@ba.infn.it) to receive the link reaching converted root files)

 - 0 -10 is the number of events to be processed